Retired loadmaster first AF inductee into Rigger Hall of Fame

 |0

-This work, Retired loadmaster first AF inductee into Rigger Hall of Fame [Image 2 of 2], by Dani Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Retired loadmaster first AF inductee into Rigger Hall of Fame, by Dani Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.